abhi3700/eosio_tropium_contracts/tropiumico/README.md

 # ICO Contract
-This contract is used for auto/manual disbursement of dApp tokens in exchange of EOS tokens (which can be modified) at ICO rates (set for multiple phases).
+This contract is used for auto disbursement of dApp tokens in exchange of EOS tokens (which can be modified) at ICO rates (set for multiple phases).

 ## Features
 * Auto-disbursement of TRPM tokens from ICO contract after receiving EOS tokens from buyer.
 * Also, Manual-disbursement of TRPM tokens from ICO contract is possible, if `"vigorico::disburse"` action is not added as inline action, but rather  in the `vigorico` contract.
 * ICO can be conducted in multiple phases completely independent of each other.
+* ICO rate is - 0.15 EOS/1 TRPM

 ## Workflow
 ### Pre-requisite